 Distance Music Lessons

 Currently OSJ is providing much-needed online music lessons for the students of ANIM in trumpet (Paul Archibald), composition (Toby Young) and conducting (Cayenna Ponchione).
-We are currently working to obtain funding to continue and build on this programme.
-Please contact firstname.lastname@example.org for information on how to sponsor music lessons for a student at ANIM.
+Please contact email@example.com for information on how to sponsor music lessons for a student at ANIM.

 Oxford-ANIM Musical Mentorship Programme

 Oxford University Students meet with younger students at regular intervals during term time, to discuss musical backgrounds and share musical experiences.
 The mentorship programme, in its pilot stage, is designed to build connections across cultural and physical boundaries.